lathonez/clone-row/README.md

 * Checkpointing, so you can check the target system before 'committing' the changes
 * Check that the encoding of source and target databases matches
 * Hint at schema (and encoding) updates required, providing SQL to bring source table in line with target, or vice versa
+* Copy "transaction logs" (backups and update statements) to a remote log server as part of deployment.
+Handy if you have multiple developers releasing data updates from thier own machines and you need to keep an audit
 * Ignore columns you never want to update (typically serials)
 * Setup database aliases for ease of use (e.g. local, dev, test, integration, prod)